gedePakusadewa/learning-math-problem-solving/README.md

-# A Simple Website To Solve Math Problem
+# A Simple Website / Code To Solve Math Problem

 I make a simple website that contain basic element of html like head, body, and script tag.

-Questions and answers in html and javascript code.
+Questions and answers sometimes in html javascript, python, php code.

 To see the answer, please run console log in browser.